andrewabest/andrewbestdotcom/content/posts/discover-decide-deliver-part-two.md

 The more complicated you make this calculation, the more assumptions you are baking into it, and the less likely it is going to be a good metric in determining success.
 Several articles, such as [this one on CIO.com](https://www.cio.com/article/2969353/enterprise-software/why-you-should-always-estimate-roi-before-buying-enterprise-software.html) suggest estimating ROI by applying many different factors and adjustments.
 Most of this is subjective complexity, and will ultimately make it much harder to determine whether a given software initiative has succeeded or not, as most of the inputs are largely unmeasurable.

-Instead we should simply be comparing our [SMART](https://www.mindtools.com/pages/article/smart-goals.htm) goal's agreed measurable metrics (their return) over a period of time to the cost of the delivery and ongoing operational costs, whilst ensuring we respect the _[time value of money](https://en.wikipedia.org/wiki/Time_value_of_money)_.
+Instead we should simply be comparing our [SMART](https://www.mindtools.com/pages/article/smart-goals.htm) goal's agreed measurable metrics over a period of time to the cost of the delivery and ongoing operational costs.

-To do this, we want to calculate the [Net Present Value](https://hbr.org/2014/11/a-refresher-on-net-present-value) of our project over its predicted period.
-We will use our goal's agreed metric as the _income_ input, and the total cost of the delivery per period as the _expenses_.
-You'll need to have an idea of your company's _cost of finance_ - this may be the rate of return shareholders expect on their investment, or the overall cost of finance via borrowing your company incurs.
-The organization's CFO should know what the number is.

-If our calculation works out to a positive number, then we have a net positive investment _if we achieve our goal_.

-If we want additional perspective on our investment, such as viewing the _profitability_ of it, as opposed to the _value_, we could also look at calculating its [Internal Rate Of Return](https://en.wikipedia.org/wiki/Internal_rate_of_return)

-This may all sound a little accounting-heavy, but it is an important part of how a business will evaluate whether to proceed with a financial investment, or how it will select between a set of investments.
-It is based on the fact that _a dollar today is worth more than a dollar in a year's time_.
-If you want to learn more about business finance without having to become an accountant or get an MBA, I highly recommend the book [Financial Intelligence](https://www.amazon.com/Financial-Intelligence-Revised-Managers-Knowing-ebook/dp/B00AXS5EAK) by Karen Berman and Joe Knight.

-Even if our calculations above indicate positive results, we need to take into account the risk of our initiative.
-How postive do our numbers need to be? _It is likely that they need to be higher than you think_.
+So what consitutes a favourable comparison? _It is likely that it needs to be higher than you think_.

 The Standish Group's annual [CHAOS report](https://www.standishgroup.com/outline), which surveys thousands of companies each year to analyse software project successes and failures, as of 2016 still shows a huge 70% of projects either outright failing, or not meeting a bar that can be called successful.
 It also reports over half of all undertaken software projects costing double their original estimates.